FinalDevStudio/fi-schemas/README.md

 };
 ```

 ### Partials

-If a schema name starts with underscore (_) it will be treated as a partial and won't be registered as a model.
-This is useful if you have shared objects between your schemas so you can require them freely without having garbage collections.
+Any `.js` file inside the `partialsdir` path will be ignored and won't be registered as a model.
+This is useful if you have shared objects between your schemas so you can require them freely without having duplicate collections on your database.

+You can export anything that you found useful from this modules, usually, objects.

 ### Naming

 The schema names will be generated from their name relative to the `config.basedir` defined folder and the slashes will be replaced with dots.
-So, if `config.basedir` equals to `/app/schemas` then the Mongoose model and mongo collection names will be as follows:
+So, if `config.basedir` equals to `/app/schemas` and `config.partialsdir` equals to `/app/schemas/partials` then the Mongoose model and mongo collection names will be as follows:

 File Path                           | Model Name          | Collection name
 ----------------------------------- | ------------------- | ----------------------
+`/app/schemas/partials/shared.js`   | Ignored             | Ignored
-`/app/schemas/_shared.js`           | Ignored             | Ignored
+`/app/schemas/partials/user.js`     | Ignored             | Ignored
 `/app/schemas/user.js`              | `user`              | `users`
 `/app/schemas/post/index.js`        | `post`              | `posts`
 `/app/schemas/post/comment.js`      | `post.comment`      | `posts.comments`